1985 Peruvian general election

 General elections were held in Peru on 14 April 1985 to elect the President and both houses of the Congress.
-Alan García of the American Popular Revolutionary Alliance won the presidential election with 53.1% of the vote, whilst his party gained a majority in both houses of Congress.
+Alan García of the American Popular Revolutionary Alliance (APRA) won the presidential election with 53.1% of the vote, whilst his party gained a majority in both houses of Congress.
+It was the first time that an APRA candidate won the presidential election.

+The election took place amid economic hardship.